Language Line brings clarity and access to information and services for those who speak little or no English.

 Important Points to Remember

-If you have asked the client what language they speak and all the interpreters in that language area already engaged, ask the client if they speak another language.
+- If you have asked the client what language they speak and all the interpreters in that language are already engaged, ask the client if they speak another language.

-Try not to use too much jargon when talking, if you use technical language, please explain it in plain English and pause to let the client ask questions.
+- Try not to use too much jargon when talking.
+If you use technical language, explain it in plain English and pause to let the client ask questions.